kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

 # Subscription CR

 Use the Subscription custom resource (CR) to describe the kind of data and the format used to subscribe to events.
+You specify the event types and the target endpoint for event delivery.

 To see the current CRD in YAML format, run:

 `kubectl get crd subscriptions.eventing.kyma-project.io -o yaml`